magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 # Assets

 Assets form the foundation of any Space in CSP.
 They bring visual elements to life and add interactivity.
-For instance, 3D models represent objects within a Space, video assets can be applied to surfaces to create dynamic visuals, and scripts control how objects behave when users interact with them.
+For instance, 3D models represent objects within a Space, video assets can be applied to surfaces to create dynamic visuals.
 By combining various assets, you can create detailed environments where users can explore, interact, and engage with each other in real-time.

 In CSP, an **asset** is any resource used to create and enhance virtual spaces.
-Assets include files such as 3D models, textures, images, sounds, and scripts.
+Assets include files such as 3D models, textures, images, sounds, and gaussian splats.
 These assets are essential for building immersive, interactive environments.

-An asset is a digital resource that adds content or functionality to a space.
+An asset is a digital resource that acts as content within a space.
 In CSP, assets help define the visual and interactive elements, enabling users to populate spaces with engaging components.
 Assets are managed by **asset collections**, making it easier to organize and access them.

 Asset management in CSP involves organizing, creating, and updating assets to ensure they are readily available for use in spaces.
-In multi-users environments, managing assets efficiently is critical for smooth, synchronized gameplay.
+In multi-users environments, managing assets efficiently is critical for smooth, synchronized interaction.
 When assets are properly managed:

 * **Performance Improves:** Optimized assets reduce load times and prevent lag, making the space run smoothly across multiple clients.

 * **Consistency is Ensured:** Proper asset management ensures that all users experience the same space with identical assets, preventing discrepancies in what users see and interact with.

 * **Scalability Increases:** Managing assets well allows for easier updates and expansions, enabling the space to grow without performance issues.

-## Types of Assets and Their Use Cases

 There are many types of assets in CSP, each with specific uses.
 Some of the more common asset types are: